 When we begin to look at our difficulties from the examples in the psalms, our depression fades; our hope grows and our love for God is intensified.

-Don’t gripe, grouse, grump, slump and develop a hard heart.
+Don’t gripe, be a crab, grump, sulk and develop a hard heart.
 It paralyzes you and alienates those who could weather the hard time with you.

 Above all, let it never be said of you that you became cold and indifferent to the losses, sufferings or difficulties of others around you.

-Allow the firm conviction of the Holy Spirit to break up once and for all, those critical and condescending attitudes, and permit the fresh flow of humility to cleanse you from presuming to understand and judging the battles others are fighting.
+Allow that edgy conviction of the Holy Spirit to break up once and for all, those critical and condescending attitudes, and permit the fresh flow of humility to cleanse you from presuming to understand and judging the battles others are fighting.

-Humility and spiritual sobriety are attractive attributes of a broken and storm weathered believer.
+Humility and spiritual sobriety are attractive character traits of a broken and storm weathered believer!

 What we receive and mature in from disturbing and difficult moments depends upon how we respond.